 One of our program’s distinctive characteristics is the integration of expertise in different disciplines to the benefit of patient and physician centric care.
 Our core team involves physician leaders, administrators and engineers that share their expertise with our partners.
 Our medical providers jointly accumulate over 150 independently-founded research grants, over 1,000 peer-reviewed publications and over 1,000 invited presentations.
 Clinical expertise, strategic planning, regulatory and legal counseling, business intelligence, software development, network engineering, hardware integration, team design, change management, statistical models, process analysis and quality improvement come together to develop and expand our program.
-Close collaboration with other Mass General departments- TeleHealth, Network Development, Population Health Management, Partners Collaborative Media, Partners Office of the General Counsel, Partners and the Center for International and Specialized Services enable and support our services and initiatives.
+Close collaboration with other Mass General departments- TeleHealth, Network Development, Population Health Management, Mass General Brigham Collaborative Media, Mass General Brigham Office of the General Counsel and the Center for International and Specialized Services enable and support our services and initiatives.

 We are committed to redesigning neurology care by connecting patients and community providers with world class neurologists through innovative processes and technologies.
 Our programmatic model overcomes access barriers, educates physicians and their teams on remote care delivery, and develops collaborations that strive for the best possible outcome for every patient.